geogkary/breeze/README.md

 // version root
 "example.com/v1/"
-// returns a list of endpoints per group if enabled
+// returns a list of endpoints per group if option is enabled on config.php
 // otherwise returns '200'

 // group of endpoints